Skip to main content

 Summary

-The M3/Y rear suspension has two upper arms per side: front upper (with camber adjustment) and rear upper (fixed).
+The M3/Y rear suspension has two upper arms per side: front upper and rear upper — both non-adjustable (rear camber is not factory-adjustable, only toe is adjusted via the toe link; adjustable camber comes only from aftermarket arms like MPP/SPL).
 On both, the bushings are press-fit and vulcanized into the aluminum arm — removing just the rubber separately is hard, so Tesla officially replaces the arm as an assembly.
 Alternatives are polyurethane bushings from Powerflex and SuperPro, which press into the old arm (sometimes with replacement of the metal sleeve).

 Symptoms / Diagnosis